mel-hc/RecentRapidExpansion/README.md

 `MTBDCode.xml` is the .xml code to fit a multi-type birth death model using the bdmm package in BEAST2, version 2.7.4

-`Source Data` contains the source data for the four main text figures
+`Source Data` contains the source data for the main text figures